spartansw/okapi-worldserver-components/README-markdown-java7.txt

 features such as HTML subfilter that was available in post M35 release, i.e. the version in the dev branch for 0.36-SNAPSHOT.

-This client was using a farely old version of WorldServer that they could managed to deploy on Java 7 runtime but not Java 8.
+This client was using WorldServer version 10.1.0 that they could managed to upgrade the Java runtime to Java 7, but not Java 8, due to a database driver incompatibility.
-In mean while, Okapi changed their minimum requirement for M36 to Java 8.
+In mean while, Okapi changed their minimum requirement to Java 8 at the beginning of M36 development, i.e. 0.36-SNAPSHOT.

+Because of this Java version issue, any bug fixes and new features introduced in version 0.36-SNAPSHOT would not be available for this client in a usual way.
+They needed a solution.

 STRATEGY